xhanmann/Corne/README.md

 2. Note: You may need to adjust the:
    - Battery compartment size
    - Slide switch holes
-   - Screw support thickness

 ### Wiring
 1. Wire switches in a matrix configuration
 2. Connect diodes:
    - Direction matters (black line indicates cathode)
-   - Use diode legs for rows
+   - Use diode legs for the rows
    - Use separate wires for columns
 3. Keep wiring clear of screw holes
 4. Connect the battery:
    - GND to GND pin
-   - Positive to slide switch
+   - Positive to one of the side legs on the slide switch
-   - Middle pin of switch to RAW
+   - Middle pin of the slide switch to the RAW pin

 ### Pin Connections for Rows and Columns
 The matrix configuration uses GPIO pins on the nRF52840 Pro Micro clone.
 Below are the connections: